New train station of the future in Bitterfeld: modern, green and barrier-free!

 Sustainable mobility in Bitterfeld

-A model for future train stations
+A role model for future train stations

 The opening of the train station will also make a contribution to sustainability that will have an impact beyond the region.
 Between 2019 and 2021, Deutsche Bahn modernized 16 train stations in a pilot phase to improve functionality, customer friendliness and environmental protection.
 Results such as the introduction of new traveler information systems and new energy concepts show how the mobility of the future can be designed, as Deutsche Bahn Sustainability reports.